 What we like: Flap design allows you to carry two pads securely.

-What we don’t: Foam is not particularly high-quality; not the most durable exterior.
+What we don’t: Foam is not particularly high-quality, not the most durable exterior, and there are other ways to carry multiple pads.

 Carrying two crash pads can be cumbersome, and sometimes the setup is so insecure it’s hard not to drop one halfway through the approach.
 But with a simple flap that extends over a second pad of any size, the Mad Rock Duo makes carrying multiple pads a non-issue.
 It’s a small feature but enough to make the Mad Rock one of our favorites—and it doesn’t hurt that the Duo is well cushioned with a beefy and adjustable suspension and weather-resistant fabric.
 And like most Mad Rock designs, it’s a thick 5 inches and has Velcro strips to connect to other pads for continuous flooring.
 The latest version also features removable backpack straps, which eliminates our gripe about dangling straps with the previous model.

 The Mad Rock Duo isn't without downsides, though.
 First, the padding is cushier than the Organic Big Pad or Black Diamond Mondo above and has a tendency to grow softer over time—this is great news out of the box, but in time, the Duo becomes more prone to bottoming out.
-We've also found the Duo's face fabric to be less durable than the competition's, although Mad Rock transitioned from nylon to a polyester exterior with the 2024 version (which we have yet to test).
-But we love the generous 5-inch dose of foam, and there’s no denying the convenience of the built-in carrying flap for toting multiple pads to the boulders.
-It’s worth noting that Organic offers another solution with their Load Flap for $35, which can bundle up to three pads (but do you really want to carry three pads?).
+We've also found the Duo's face fabric to be less durable than the competition's, although Mad Rock transitioned from nylon to a polyester exterior with the 2024 version.
+If these drawbacks are dealbreakers, know that there are other ways to carry multiple pads: Organic’s Load Flap can bundle up to three pads, for instance.
+But if you’d rather jerry-rig, we’ve had great luck tying pads together with a couple of NRS tie down straps, which are much cheaper than Organic’s Load Flap or buying a pad specifically for its carrying comfort.

 See the Mad Rock Duo